-In the coal region, city chicken is so popular, it is often offered by caterers as a protein choice when choosing your menu for an event.
-In Minersville, (Schuylkill County in Pa) there is an event venue, Hillcrest Hall, that often was the site of weddings and banquets my family found themselves attending in the 60s and 70s.
-My Dad would be so excited to go to the event there, yet seemed lukewarm to other similar social activities.
-One day he finally, and sheepishly, admitted he like to go to anything at Hillcrest because they might be serving city chicken as part of the meal.
+In the Coal Region of Northeastern PA, city chicken is so popular, it is often offered by caterers as a protein choice when choosing your menu for an event.
+In many meat departments in grocery stores or butcher shops here, you can find the chunks of meat or the mixed ground version already packaged for you including the skewers!

+My Dad would be so excited to go to an event there, yet seemed lukewarm to other similar social activities.
+One day he finally sheepishly admitted he liked to go to anything at Hillcrest because they might be serving their version of city chicken as part of the meal.
 My Pop was a real city chicken connoisseur.

 City ChickenCourse: Entree, SnacksCuisine: Coal RegionDifficulty: Easy

-1/2 lb. pork
+1/2 pound pork

-1/2 lb. veal
+1/2 pound veal

-1 egg, beaten with 1 T water
+1 egg, beaten with 1 Tablespoon water

-Bread crumbs (seasoned if you want with salt, pepper, seasoning salt) OR add salt/pepper to taste when finishing.
+Dried bread crumbs (seasoned if you want with salt, pepper, seasoning salt) OR add salt/pepper to taste when finishing.

-1 c. water (or milk)
+1 cup water

 - Heat oven to 350F degrees.